AustrianTradingMachine/xwrpr/README.md

 * tradeTransactionStatus(order: int)

 The return will always be a dictionary with the key-value pairs of the "returnData" key of the JSON response file.
+You will find a full documentation of all commands here: [xAPI Protocol Documentation](http://developers.xstore.pro/documentation/)

 Example
 -------